sqweelygig/supercool-servers/README.md

 | React             | Low           | High          | 182k          |
 | Vue               | Low           | High          | 193k          |

-Figure 3.5.2 - Feature comparison matrix of language options.
+Figure 3.4.2 - Feature comparison matrix of language options.

-### 3.5 - General Implementation
+### 3.5 - Implementation Overview

 The first priority selected was a script for a guided survey of a room's thermal properties.
 This use case was selected because the project ran from February to September, so collecting data as early as possible could cover cover a more significant seasonal variance.
 Also, gaining access to an example server room provided a case study and an opportunity for a user experience review.
 Therefore, this deliverable was planned to include just enough research to ensure data relevance, just enough interface that a technician could comfortably operate the system and just enough design for a customer to perceive the value.
-Negotiations for this detailed survey began on the 6th of April but did not conclude until the 22nd of July (see Appendix N).
+Negotiations for this detailed survey began on the 6th of April but did not conclude until the 22nd of July (see Appendix II).
 Immediately upon completing this deliverable, there was a reflection on the product direction, schedule and lessons.

 I implemented this user interface using Vue.js single file components (SFCs) and typescript files (see Appendix IV).